Asia Pacific syndicated lending smashes $500 bln barrier

-Dec 30 Syndicated lending in Asia Pacific (excluding Japan) scaled new heights in 2014 to $523 billion as demand from Chinese companies continued to increase despite an economic slowdown and regulatory constraints, helping regional loan volumes surge 13 percent higher than the $462 billion clocked in 2013.
+Syndicated lending in Asia Pacific (excluding Japan) scaled new heights in 2014 to $523 billion (337 billion pounds) as demand from Chinese companies continued to increase despite an economic slowdown and regulatory constraints, helping regional loan volumes surge 13 percent higher than the $462 billion clocked in 2013.

 Loan activity created history with volumes crossing the $500 billion mark, quite remarkably in a short period of time since the 2008 global financial crisis.
 At the start of the millennium loans transacted in Asia (ex-Japan) totalled $110 billion and only breached the $200 billion mark in 2006.